 Former slave soldiers were increasingly given the same rights as white soldiers.
 Significantly, they were recognised as a formal part of the British Army - unlike their counterparts in India and other British colonies.

 Initially, the West India Regiments were used to protect Britain's economic interests in the Caribbean.
-But they also took part in the wars against France and helped seize enemy colonies.
-They also served in America during the the War of 1812.
+But they also took part in the wars against France, helped seize enemy colonies, and served in America during the the War of 1812.
 Their numbers were steadily reduced shortly after these conflicts ended.

-Until 1858 soldiers of the West India Regiments wore similar uniforms to the rest of the British Army.
-But Queen Victoria instructed them to adopt the elaborate Zouave uniform, because she was impressed by the exotic appearance of the French North African Zouave infantry.
+Until 1858, soldiers of the West India Regiments wore similar uniforms to the rest of the British Army.
+But Queen Victoria, impressed by the exotic appearance of the French North African Zouave infantry, instructed them to adopt the elaborate Zouave uniform.

-Black recruits were generally perceived as good soldiers during the 19th century.
+During the 19th century, black recruits were generally perceived as good soldiers.
 But for many white British officers, serving with the West India Regiments was undesirable.
 While fear of tropical diseases played a part, the attitudes of the time also meant that serving with black men was unpopular.

 ‘When I was last in the West Indies, the 8th West India regiment, composed entirely of native Africans rescued in the middle passage, exhibited as fine a military corps… as ever was seen of any colour… As marksmen they were superior to the ordinary run of white soldiers; and when Fort Bourbon, Martinique… came to be stormed, they went to the breach with European courage.’

 Surgeon William Fergusson on the 8th West India Regiment, 1846

 The West India Regiments took part in the First World War (1914-18), mostly in the campaigns in East and West Africa.
 But, despite manpower demands, the War Office was hesitant to recruit more Caribbean men into the Army, subscribing to racial stereotypes that they lacked 'martial spirit'.